islasola/mockdoc/docs/setup_private_link.md

 Then, enter the copied name in **Your Endpoint** and click **Add**.

-### Obtain private link
+### Obtain private link for GCP-hosted instances

 After verifying and accepting the preceding attributes you have submitted, Zilliz Cloud allocates a private link for this endpoint.
 You can see it in the Database details tab of your database.

 ## Set up firewall rules and a DNS record